Transgender people in sports: Lia Thomas

 Since 2021, media has widely covered University of Pennsylvania student Lia Thomas, who swam for the men's team in 2018–2019, and for the women's team in 2021.
-The Washington Post wrote that Thomas was "shattering records".
+The Washington Post wrote that Thomas had "shattered school records".
 In December 2021, USA Swimming official Cynthia Millen resigned in protest, because of her belief that Thomas has an unfair advantage over her competitors.
 In February 2022, CNN called Thomas "the face of the debate on transgender women in sports".
 In March 2022, she became the first openly transgender athlete to win an NCAA Division I national championship in any sport after winning the women's 500-yard freestyle event.

 Thomas lost muscle mass and strength through testosterone suppression and hormone replacement therapy.
 Her time for the 500 freestyle is over 15 seconds slower than her personal bests before medically transitioning.
 Thomas's winning time of 4:33.24 was 9.18 seconds short of Katie Ledecky's NCAA record of 4:24.06.
 In other races, Thomas has been beaten by multiple cisgender women as well as by Iszac Henig, a transgender man not on hormones.
-According to Swimming World, by the conclusion of Thomas's swimming career at UPenn in 2022, her rank had moved from 65th on the men's team to 1st on the women's team in the 500-yard freestyle, and 554th on the men's team to 5th on the women's team in the 200-yard freestyle.

-In July 2025, after the Trump administration had previously cut the University of Pennsylvania's federal funding in March 2025, UPenn agreed to apologize to female athletes “disadvantaged” by Thomas' participation on the women’s swimming teams and update University records based on the Administration's changed interpretation of Title IX, while still crediting Thomas with setting those records in the 2021-2022 season in accordance with the eligibility guidelines at the time.
+In July 2025, after the Trump administration had previously cut the University of Pennsylvania's federal funding in March 2025, UPenn agreed to apologize to female athletes "disadvantaged" by Thomas' participation on the women's swimming teams and update University records based on the Administration's changed interpretation of Title IX, while still crediting Thomas with setting those records in the 2021–2022 season in accordance with the eligibility guidelines at the time.